ut-issl/s2e-documents/Tutorials/HowToIntegrateC2A.md

   - Edit `s2e-user/CMakeLists.txt`
     - `set(C2A_NAME "c2a_sample")`
       - Edit the directory name according to your situation
-      - If you use the sample codes, please edit here as `c2a-core/Examples/minimum_user`
     - `option(USE_C2A "Use C2A" OFF)`
       - Turn on the USE_C2A flag as `option(USE_C2A "Use C2A" ON)`
+- NOTE
+  - In the default setting of S2E, C2A is built but isn't executed.
+To execute the C2A, users need to add the `OBC`, which can execute the C2A.
+  - The `s2e-core` has the [OBC_C2A](https://github.com/ut-issl/s2e-core/blob/develop/src/Component/CDH/OBC_C2A.cpp) as a component, and users can use it to execute the C2A.
+  - Users can use the `OBC_C2A` class in the `User_components` class, the same as other components.
 - Build the `s2e_user`
   - **Note:** When you add new source files in the C2A, you need to modify the `c2a-user/CMakeLists.txt` directory to compile them in the S2E.
   - Users can choose the construction of CMake as users need.
   - For example, the sample codes have several `CMakeLists.txt` files in each directory to set the compile targets, so users need to modify them to add the target source codes.

-## 3. How to execute C2A in S2E
+## 3. How to build C2A in S2E with the sample codes
-- In the default setting of S2E, C2A is built but isn't executed.
-To execute the C2A, users need to add the `OBC`, which can execute the C2A.
+- Sample codes
+  - A sample of s2e-user: [s2e-user-for-c2a-core](https://github.com/ut-issl/s2e-user-for-c2a-core)
+  - A sample of c2a-user: [C2A minimum user](https://github.com/ut-issl/c2a-core/tree/develop/Examples/minimum_user)
+- Sequence
+  - Clone `s2e-user-for-c2a-core` at same directory with `s2e-core`.
+  - Make `FlightSW` directory at same directory with `s2e-core`.
+  - Clone `c2a-core` in the `FlightSW` directory.
+    - Switch to tag `v3.7.0`
+  - Execute `c2a-core/setup.sh` or `c2a-core/setup.bat`.
+  - Open `s2e-user/CMakeLists.txt` and edit `set(C2A_NAME "c2a_sample")` to `set(C2A_NAME "c2a-core/Examples/minimum_user")`
+  - For users who don't use Windows, open `c2a-core/Examples/minimum_user/CMakeLists.txt` and edit `option(USE_SCI_COM_WINGS "Use SCI_COM_WINGS" ON)` to `option(USE_SCI_COM_WINGS "Use SCI_COM_WINGS" OFF)`
+    - This setting turns off the feature of communication with [WINGS](https://github.com/ut-issl/wings).
+Currently, this feature is available only for Windows users.
-- The `s2e-core` has the [OBC_C2A](https://github.com/ut-issl/s2e-core/blob/develop/src/Component/CDH/OBC_C2A.cpp) as a component, and users can use it to execute the C2A.
+  - Build and execute the `s2e-user-for-c2a-core`.
-- Users can use the `OBC_C2A` class in the `User_components` class, the same as other components.
-- The sample `s2e-user-for-c2a-core` already mounts the `OBC_C2A` as a component.

 ## 4. Communication between C2A and S2E
 - Generally, communication between flight software and S2E is executed via `OBC` class.